A Chiastic Reconfiguration Of Isaiah 1

 21b She once was full of justice; righteousness used to dwell in her— but now murderers!

 With their religion perverted, the Judahites' behaviour has become immoral.
-Jerusalem's unrighteous people used the corrupt governing system to commit crimes, even murder (as they did in the case of Jesus's crucifixion - Luke 23:13-25).
+Jerusalem's unrighteous people used the corrupt governing system to commit crimes, even murder (as they did in the case of Jesus' crucifixion - Luke 23:13-25).

 22 Your silver has become dross, your choice wine is diluted with water.

-With the souls of the people defiled with bad doctrines, all aspects of the nation become corrupt.
+With the souls of the people defiled with bad doctrines, all aspects of the nation have become corrupt.
 For example, its merchants cheat with debased silver and diluted wine.

 23 Your rulers are rebels, partners with thieves; they all love bribes and chase after gifts.
 They do not defend the cause of the fatherless; the widow’s case does not come before them.

-The rulers and the judges of the people rebel against God and so are unscrupulous in their dealings; they accept bribes from the rich, so that the poor and weak do not have justice (see also Isaiah 3:10-15).
+The rulers and the judges of the people rebel against God and so are unscrupulous in their dealings; they accept bribes from the rich, so that the poor and weak do not have justice (see also Isaiah 3:14-15).

 Conclusion